-over and apply their laws to the personal data that reference natural persons who are named parties in the proceedings and who are located in their territory.
+Germany may assert personal jurisdiction over and apply their laws to the personal data that reference natural persons who are named parties in the proceedings and who are located in their territory.
 To the extent other natural persons work for the named parties in the proceedings, those parties are to be considered as co-controllers for the purpose of the proceedings.
 Depending on where the parties are established, U.S. or German jurisdiction and laws may apply to the respective personal data.
 However, as shown below, Principle 6 would accommodate discovery in the U.S. court proceeding of a foreign data subject's personal data, at least to the extent that appropriate measures are taken to protect the data and limit its use and dissemination to the extent feasible.

-Case Study 2: A U.S. company remotely tracks the purchasing habits of French customers in order to provide them with targeted advertising materials.
-The analysis of the purchasing habits amounts to monitoring of the behavior of natural persons in France.
-In that context, France alone has an interest in the personal information of natural persons on its territory and might rightly assert jurisdiction over and apply its laws to the processing of the personal data by the U.S. company.
+Case Study 2: A Singapore company remotely tracks the purchasing habits of Brazilian customers in order to provide them with targeted advertising materials.
+The analysis of the purchasing habits amounts to monitoring of the behavior of natural persons in Brazil.
+In that context, Brazil alone has an interest in the personal information of natural persons on its territory and might rightly assert jurisdiction over and apply its laws to the processing of the personal data by the Singapore company, which has possession, custody, or control over the personal information of Brazilian data subjects.

+Comment g:

-Comment g: Both the data control and the monitoring or collection of personal data must have a sufficient nexus with the territory of the nation asserting jurisdiction and applying its laws.
+Both the data control and the monitoring or collection of personal data must have a sufficient nexus with the territory of the nation asserting jurisdiction and applying its laws.
 For data monitoring and collection, that criterion is straightforward and merely requires the presence of the data subject in the respective jurisdiction.
 As GDPR Article 3(2) asserts, a nation may assert jurisdiction over an entity that monitors the behavior of natural persons within its borders or that directs a marketing campaign to natural persons into a country, and thereby collects the personal data of those who respond to the campaign.
 Although the organization in question may not be physically established within the nation, its activities nonetheless reach into the nation and directly affect natural persons within it.
 For data control, things are more complex.
 GDPR Article 3(1) speaks of the "establishment" of a controller in the jurisdiction, defined as the effective and real exercise of activities through stable arrangements, irrespective of the legal form of such arrangements.
 That nexus or establishment should be more than minimal.
-Indeed, some
+Indeed, some commercial activity

-&lt;sup>20 GDPR, supra note 2.
+23. GDPR, supra note 3.

-&lt;sup>21 Id., Recital 22; Case C-230/14, Weltimmo s.r.o. v Nemzeti Adatvédelmi és Információszabadság, ECLI :EU:C:2015:639, ¶ 28.
+24. Id., Recital 22; Case C-230/14, Weltimmo s.r.o. v Nemzeti Adatvédelmi és Információszabadság, ECLI :EU:C:2015:639, $\P$ 28.

-&lt;sup>22 Cf. Case C-191/15, Verein für Konsumenteninformation v Amazon EU Sàrl, ECLI:EU:C:2016:612, ¶¶ 76-77.
+25. Cf. Case C-191/15, Verein für Konsumenteninformation v Amazon EU Sàrl, ECLI:EU:C:2016:612, ¶¶ 76-77.

-commercial activity led by a foreign data controller entity in another country may be so far removed from the ordinary course of business data processing by this entity that the existence of such commercial activity should not be sufficient to subject that data processing to the jurisdiction and laws of that other country.
+led by a foreign data controller entity in another country may be so far removed from the ordinary course of business data processing by this entity that the existence of such commercial activity should not be sufficient to subject that data processing to the jurisdiction and laws of that other country.
 Consider a variant of the Case Study 1 above: If Human Resource (HR) data of employees of a U.S. affiliate that is a party in the proceedings is stored on a group server in France and can be downloaded by the U.S. affiliate in the ordinary course of business, the mere location of Information Technology (IT) infrastructure should not provide a sufficient nexus to France for it to apply its jurisdiction and laws to such HR data when it is produced in the New York litigation.